MY SWEET PRINCE DOUG ~ IN HEAVENT AT LAST . . .

 Everyone wants a beautiful invitation.
 These are easy to find online and at stationery shops, but it you want something truly unique and completely personal, my work may be a good fit for you.
 As an award-winning fine artist, professional graphic designer, and art director with decades of experience, I can create almost any type of invitation to suit your taste.
 However . . .

-MY UNIQUE SPECIALTY ~ My specialty is one-of-a-kind invitations featuring your portrait.
+MY UNIQUE SPECIALTY My specialty is one-of-a-kind invitations with your portrait.
 Months prior to your event, I can creare fine art for use as cover art on invitations and other materials.
-It's so personal, many clients prefer these lovely detailed works to photographs as the ideal mementos.
+It's so personal, many clients prefer these lovely detailed works to photographs as the perfect unique memento.

-YOUR HUSBAND-TO-BE ~ If your fiance is with you and you're sticklers for tradition, this can bring up him seeing you in your gown before the ceremony.
-You may wish to order the art without him and give it to him as a wedding gift.
-A little planning, plus cooperation from friends and family, can go far toward helpng you decide.
+YOUR PARTNER-TO-BE If your fiance is with you and you both are sticklers for the tradition of not seeing you in your gown before the share as a wedding gift.
+A little planning, plus cooperation from friends and family, can go a long way toward helpng you decide.

-AM I THE RIGHT DESIGNER ~ All my work is custom and much of it hand-made, so smaller orders work best.
-We'll discuss quantity, timeframe for completion, collateral items, and whether my work is the best fit.
+AM I THE RIGHT DESIGNER All my work is custom and much of it hand-made, so smaller orders are best.
+We'll discuss quantity, timeframe for completion, collateral items, and whether my work is the best fit for us all.

 STEP 2 PLANNING YOUR PORTRAIT

-STEP 3 THE FEE, CREATIVE PROCESS, AND DELIVERY OF YOUR WEDDING "MASTERPIECE"
+STEP 3 FEE, CREATIVE PROCESS, AND DELIVERY OF YOUR WEDDING "MASTERPIECE"

-A SIMPLE FORMULA ~ I charge by the number of hours I estmate it will take to complete the artwork using all the details gathered in our complimentary planning meeting.
+A SIMPLE FORMULA I charge by the number of hours I estmate it will take to complete the artwork using all the details gathered in our complimentary planning meeting.
 We'll sign an agreement and I'll receive your deposit of 50% of the total estimated amount.
-The balance of 50% plus any additional incurred expenses by changes or additions to the art is due upon receipt of the finished piece.
-At that time, sales tax (City of Spokane @ 9% and Spokane County ~ 8.95%) for the entire amount is also due.
+The balance of 50% plus any additional incurred expenses by changes or additions to the art is due upon receipt.
+At that time, sales tax if in Washington State for the entire amount is also due.
 I accept VISA, MASTERCARD, DISCOVER, AMERICAN EXPRESS, and in some cases, personal checks.

-POSSIBLE SECOND LOOK ~ As the project progresses, sometimes we'll schedule a second consultation to ensure all your details correct.
+POSSIBLE SECOND LOOK As the project progresses, sometimes we'll schedule a second consultation to ensure all your wishes for your details are being met correctly.
 When your "Mastepiece" is finished, you may wish to order prints for members of your wedding party and / or family.

-STEP 4 & 5 • Find these at the foot of this page.
+STEP 4 & 5 • NOTE Find these near the foot of this page.

-TEN WEDDING PORTRAITS MANY CREATED OVER THE YEARS FOR BOTH AND CLIENTS AND FRIENDS
+10 WEDDING PORTRAITS CREATED OVER THE YEARS FOR BOTH CLIENTS AND DEAR FRIENDS

 WEDDING PROGRAM FEATURING FINE ART